 If backup documentation required is of a proprietary nature involving trade secrets, the Commission shall discuss only such items in a closed session.
 If trade secret information is involved, the modeling organization shall include this fact in its notification to the Commission.

-In situations involving other data updates as indicated in the modeling organization submission in response to Standard G-1, Scope of the Model and Its Implementation, Disclosure 6, the modeling organization shall describe the impact of the data updates on loss costs and probable maximum loss levels and indicate why such interim data updates are considered necessary.
+In situations involving other data updates as indicated in the modeling organization submission in response to Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 6, the modeling organization shall describe the impact of the data updates on hurricane loss costs and hurricane probable maximum loss levels and indicate why such interim data updates are considered necessary.
 The modeling organization shall provide a list of all databases used by the model related to the data updates and describe the impact to these databases due to the updates.
-The Commission shall not consider other interim data updates unless such possible updates have been disclosed by the modeling organization in the submission response to Standard G-1, Scope of the Model and Its Implementation, Disclosure 6.
+The Commission shall not consider other interim data updates unless such possible updates have been disclosed by the modeling organization in the submission response to Standard G-1, Scope of the Hurricane Model and Its Implementation, Disclosure 6.

 The Chair shall review the notification and inform the Commission members as soon as possible, and assess, with at least three members of the Professional Team, the regression test results.
-If the regression test results confirm that the model has not changed with regard to loss costs and probable maximum loss levels, the Chair shall send an updated acceptability notification letter to the modeling organization denoting that the interim data updates do not produce significant differences in loss costs and probable maximum loss levels from the currently accepted model.
+If the regression test results confirm that the model has not changed with regard to hurricane loss costs and hurricane probable maximum loss levels, the Chair shall send an updated acceptability notification letter to the modeling organization denoting that the interim data updates do not produce significant differences in hurricane loss costs and hurricane probable maximum loss levels from the currently accepted model.
 The same model version identification and a distinction made for the interim data update(s) as assigned by the modeling organization shall be noted.
 The acceptability of the model with the interim data update(s) shall expire at the end of the current cycle as provided for in VI.
-Review by the Commission, J. Expiration of a Model Found Acceptable.
+Review by the Commission, K. Expiration of a Model Found Acceptable.